merouaneamqor/generate_image/README.md

 Before using the generate_image method, you must set your OpenAI API key as an environment variable named DALL_E_API_KEY.
 The gem uses the Net::HTTP library to make API requests and includes error handling to ensure successful image generation.
 In case of any errors, the method will return a hash with an error key and a message.

+## Setting the API Key

+Before you can use the generate_image method, you must set your OpenAI API key as an environment variable named DALL_E_API_KEY.

+Here's an example of how you can set the environment variable

+    DALL_E_API_KEY=your_api_key

 ## Example Usage

     result = GenerateImage.generate_image('A three-story castle made of ice cream')